-The Council is also responsible for ensuring that officials are fulfilling their duties, and should set the wheels in motion for any relevant action required should such a situation occur.
+The Council is also responsible for ensuring that regional representatives and commissioners are fulfilling their duties, and should set the wheels in motion for any relevant action required should such a situation occur.
 It is often useful to email the officials in your region monthly to monitor their progress and receive updates.
 This allows you to be constantly updated on your regions.